 The MPS degree program has two main components:

 - Coursework: The suggested MPS curriculum includes a balance of courses to build professional and disciplinary competencies.
 Students work with a faculty advisor to customize their course of study based on their area of interest.
-While the majority of the courses (20 of the required 30 credits) will be in College of Agriculture and Life Sciences, students have the flexibility to take electives in other Colleges.

 - Capstone project: With the guidance of a faculty advisor, students work on solving a real-world problem, building project management and team leadership skills sought by employers.